pschfr/sinatra-trending/README.md

-# sinatra-test
+# sinatra-trending
-simple test of the rubygem sinatra and other tweaks
+Sinatra app that loads in the trending repos on GitHub.